-Many cancer cells develop resistance against their chemotherapeutic agents which vary structurally and mechanistically, which leads to loss of sensitivity to the chemotherapeutic agents.
+Many cancer cells develop resistance against their chemotherapeutic agents, which vary structurally and mechanistically, leading to the loss of sensitivity to chemotherapeutic agents.
 This is defined as MDR[4].
 MDR is mainly caused by overexpression of the ATP binding cassette (ABC) transporter superfamily on the membrane of tumor cells.
-P-gp encoded by MDRl gene is the most important member of the ABC transporter family[24].
+P-gp, encoded by the MDRl gene, is the most important member of the ABC transporter family[24].
 P-gp is the most important drug transporter and the main cause of primary and secondary drug resistance in malignant tumors, which is closely related to intracellular drug concentration and drug resistance[25].
 It is reported that many antitumor drugs, including doxorubicin and paclitaxel, are substrates of P-gp[26].
-MDR1 gene is widely expressed in human malignant tumors.
+The MDR1 gene is widely expressed in human malignant tumors.
 Even in low expression tumors, upregulation of P-gp can be generated after chemotherapy.
-However, high expression of P-gp directly leads to failure of chemotherapy.
+However, high expression of P-gp directly leads to chemotherapeutic failure.

 MDR mediated by P-gp can be inhibited by blocking its drug efflux pump function and inhibiting protein expression.
 Downregulation of P-gp is regarded as reversal of MDR.
 However, at present, chemically synthesized P-gp inhibitors are unsatisfactory because of their adverse effects.
 Our results showed that P-gp played an important role in the doxorubicin resistance of HCC cells.
 Upregulation of miR-34a can significantly downregulate expression of P-gp and reverse the doxorubicin resistance of HCC cells.
 It is worth investigating whether mir-34a can be an effective inhibitor of P-gp.

-AXL also seems to be a drug-resistance-associated protein.
-The receptor tyrosine kinase AXL is overexpressed in multiple tumor cells and mediates the metastasis and drug resistance of tumor cells through a variety of signaling pathways, especially forming positive feedback loops with epithelial–mesenchymal transition; therefore, it has become a new tumor therapeutic target[27]．
+AXL also seems to be a drug resistance-associated protein.
+The receptor tyrosine kinase AXL is overexpressed in multiple tumor cells, and mediates the metastasis and drug resistance of these cells through a variety of signaling pathways.
+These include forming positive feedback loops with epithelial–mesenchymal transitions; therefore, it has become a new tumor therapeutic target[27]．

 Based on the low expression of miR-34a in HCC cells in previous studies, the present study reduced the malignant behavior of HCC cells by upregulating miR-34a, which could provide a theoretical basis for the treatment of HCC associated with miR-34a.
 More importantly, this study found that high expression of miR-34a could cause significant downregulation of MDR1/P-gp and AXL, suggesting that miR-34a may reverse chemotherapy resistance by downregulating expression of these proteins.
-Moreover, the changes in expression of the related proteins were dose dependent with expression of p-p53, suggesting that the presence of p-p53 is essential for the action of miR-34a.
+Moreover, the changes in expression of the related proteins were dose-dependent with p-p53 expression, suggesting that the presence of p-p53 is essential for the action of miR-34a.
 This study provides a way to solve the resistance of p53-dependent chemotherapeutics, and provides a basis for the possible gene therapy of miR-34a and chemosensitization of DNA-damaging drugs such as doxorubicin.

-In conclusion, we assume that overexpression of miR-34a can significantly enhance the inhibitory effect of doxorubicin on HepG2 cells. miR-34a may enhance the killing effect of doxorubicin by downregulating MDR1/P-gp and AXL, which may be related to expression of p53.
+In conclusion, we assume that overexpression of miR-34a can significantly enhance the inhibitory effect of doxorubicin on HepG2 cells. miR-34a may enhance the killing effect of doxorubicin by downregulating MDR1/P-gp and AXL, which may be related to p53 expression.

 ARTICLE HIGHLIGHTS